-Financial instruments that potentially subject the Company to a concentration of credit risk consist of cash and cash equivalents at one U.S. commercial bank that management believes is of high credit quality.
-Cash and cash equivalents deposited with these commercial banks exceeded the Federal Deposit Insurance Corporation insurable limit at December 31, 2018 and 2017.
+Financial instruments that potentially subject the Company to a concentration of credit risk consist of cash and cash equivalents at one U.S. commercial bank.
+Cash and cash equivalents deposited with this commercial bank exceeded the Federal Deposit Insurance Corporation insurable limit at December 31, 2019 and 2018.
 The Company expects the maintenance of balances in excess of insurable limits will continue.